 Southeast Chapter of American College of Sportsmedicine

-ATTENTION 1st Time STUDENT PRESENTERS: APPLY FOR $300 DOLLAR GRANT
+ATTENTION SEACSM STUDENT MINORITY MEMBERS: APPLY FOR $500 DOLLAR GRANT

 FASEB Mentored Postr/Platform Presenter Awards Available for first-time attednees/presenters at the SEACSM 2017 Meeting.
 Must meet the following criteria: Full-time undergraduate/graduate students and postdoctoral fellows (who are identified as being from a group considered underrepresented in the biomedical and behavioral sciences). full-time undergraduate/graduate and post-docs at accredited minority institutions are also eligible to apply.
 Up to $1250 is available to defray the cost of meeting registration, lodging, air/ground transportation expenses, and per diem allowance (if applicable).
 Download the application and return before 1/27/17.
 FASEB application:Here